dagrif1223/AI-Chatbot/README.md

 # AI-Chatbot
 Microsoft AI Azure Chatbot for perspective students at Howard University.

-By Devin Griffin, Oluwaymika Adeyemi, and Samie Wunderli
+By Devin Griffin, Oluwaymika Adeyemi, and Samie Wunderli.